-The Harvard School of Public Health OEMR is a fully ACGME-accredited 2-year training program for physicians leading to board-eligibility in Occupational and Environmental Medicine, one of the three specialties of Preventive Medicine.
+The Harvard Chan OEMR is a fully ACGME-accredited 2-year training program for physicians leading to board-eligibility in Occupational and Environmental Medicine, one of the three specialties of Preventive Medicine.
 The HSPH OEMR was among the first such programs in the United States, and is recognized as one of the best Occupational and Environmental Medicine residencies worldwide.
 We emphasize rigorous training, excellence in both clinical occupational and environmental medicine, cutting-edge research, and a diverse balance of unique environmental and occupational health opportunities.
 Supervision comes from an outstanding nationally- and internationally-renowned faculty with a history of producing specialists who have become leaders devoted to improving environmental and occupational health in academia, government, industry, health care, and non-governmental organizations.
-Please click here for a copy of the HSPH OEMR brochure.

 The OEMR has a strong track record of residents producing excellence in research.
-Since 2000, HSPH OEM residents have won a total of 21 ACOEM research awards and have been on the podium at twelve of the last fourteen AOHC meetings.
-Since 2005, HSPH OEM residents have authored or co-authored over 35 publications resulting from their training.
-The HSPH OEMR also has an excellent record in board certification.
-Since 2003, HSPH has produced 28 new ABPM Board Certified physicians.
-For more information about recent achievements, please click here.
+Since 2000, HSPH OEM residents have won a total of 21 ACOEM research awards, and have spoken on the podium at 12 of the last 15 AOHC meetings.
+Since 2005, HSPH OEM residents have authored/co-authored over 50 publications resulting from their training.

 Other unique opportunities for OEM residents include the HSPH Initiative for Productivity and Health Management (IPHM).
 Productivity and Health Management seeks to maximize the health of the workforce and its dependents for the mutual benefit of employees and their employers.
 The emerging field recognizes the interrelation of employees’ health and well-being with employee satisfaction and an enterprise’s health care costs affected by all of the following: healthcare expenses, absenteeism, disability, turnover, and productivity.
 The HSPH IPHM, housed within the OEMR, has held two successful conferences related to these issues, one in 2010 and one in 2012.
 Residents attend IPHM Conferences as an integral part of their training and have the opportunity to network with the conference faculty and attendees, who are international thought leaders in a variety of fields.
 For more information about the IPHM, please click here.